Are you having a vegetation issue?

-Goats love eating unwanted vegetation – that is their natural food, and we enjoy being able to provide that to them!
-You never have to worry about harming the soil with herbicides when you hire our goats, and, best of all, the goats leave an all-natural fertilizer free of charge behind for you.
+Goats love eating unwanted vegetation – that is their natural food, and we enjoy being able to provide that to them.
+You never have to worry about harming the soil with herbicides when you hire our goats, and, best of all, the goats leave an all-natural fertilizer free of charge behind for you which as a bonus will trample into the ground for you.
 Goats are designed to eat about 1/3 of the day, lay down and chew their cud 1/3 of the day, and sleep 1/3 of the day.
 The goats typically eat 20% of their body weight a day.
 That is why no two jobs are the same as far as how many goats and for how long they are at your residence.

 FAQ: They do not eat english ivy as a first preference, if you have an english ivy problem and that is the only thing for the goats to eat our goats are not the best choice for you.
 They will strip the plants and trees they enjoy from the top down, they eat the ground cover last.
 They will leave the stalks of the briar bushes and small trees.
 Please do not expect the property to look like a man-powered weed-eater went through when the goats are finished.
 The goats DO NOT discriminate when eating unwanted vegetation on your property, if you have trees that you DO NOT want the goats touching then make sure our team knows of that before the fencing has been put up.
 The goats typically DO NOT eat bark off the trees as first choice, but again they will eat whatever is in their reach.
 We will NOT be responsible for the goats eating trees that you do not want eaten if they have been fenced in.
 Please take all of this into consideration before having us come out to do an onsite evaluation.
 If the job is less than a half acre Green Goats is not your best option as we do have a minimum charge that may not be feasible for a small lot.

 Often, a one-time application of the goats serves primarily to clean out a certain area for the immediate future, thus making it easier to maintain from then on.
-Repeated applications of goats are less expensive, shorter in duration, and lead to total and permanent eradication of invasive and undesirable species of vegetation typically 3 visits.
-AND, each application of goats provides more free organic fertilizer, and aeration of your properity courtesy of green goats.
+Repeated applications of goats are less expensive, shorter in duration, and lead to total and permanent eradication of invasive and undesirable species of vegetation typically 3 visits and, each application of goats provides more free organic fertilizer, and aeration of your property courtesy of green goats.
+If you price organic fertilizer at the store, and then consider that each goat drops about two pounds of pure organic fertilizer each day, that is a big bargain considering they also aerate the fertilizer into the ground for you.

 If you desire that totally finished look, you will need to hire a landscaping crew when the goats are finished.

 Preview the pictures of previous and on going jobs of what the goats can do.
-The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
+The goats must be kept in fencing for their safety, they can NOT be tied to a post or blocks, we provide all the temporary electric fencing, shelter, water trough, and man-power; all you have to provide is the unwanted vegetation – we do the rest.
 Call today, 443-964-4972 for your free estimate.
-GREEN GOATS only service the state of Maryland.
+GREEN GOATS serves Maryland, Virginia, Delaware and Pennsylvania. .

-We are Advisory members to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.
-We are honored to be part of the project and look forward to more to come with our goats.
+Mary is a Minority Business and an Advisory member to the University of Maryland Eastern Shore for the SARE project using goats to eat unwanted vegetation in the DelMarVa area.

-JOIN OUR FACEBOOK page to see regular updated pictures of the goats in action.
+JOIN OUR Green Goats FACEBOOK page to see regular updated pictures of the goats in action.

 Green Goats are Famous, read all about us in The Calvert Recorder.